1 Site history and contaminated site requirements

 The solar arrays will be transported to site in standard shipping containers.
 The arrays will be rapidly deployed using a five tonne telehandler (or similar).
 Site preparation and instalment of arrays are the key tasks which may cause ground disturbance however this is expected to take only around 5 weeks of the overall construction and commissioning program.

 Completion of the project’s engineering, procurement, construction and commissioning is expected to take approximately 9 months, subject to Western Power’s connection schedule; approximately three months of this time will involve more intensive (localised) installation activities.

 6.2 Will the solar panels be visible from nearby houses?

-Given the setbacks, even the higher profile 3 metre structures would not be visible from the ground floor of neighbouring properties.
+Structures would not be visible from the ground floor of neighbouring properties.
 The panels may be visible from upper floors just as the landfill site is visible from this viewpoint.

 6.3 How will it affect the Hollis Park path?

-The Hollis park path way and the landscaping in that area will remain untouched.
+The Hollis Park path way and the landscaping in that area will remain untouched.